 - 1. A baccalaureate (or higher) degree from an institution approved by the Commission. - 2.
 A fifth year, or its equivalent, of college or university education. - 3.
-Such specialized and professional preparation as the Commission may require.
-Please consult with the chairman of the Program in Speech Pathology.
+Such specialized and professional preparation as the Commission may require. - 4.
+Successful completion of the California Basic Education Skills Test (CBEST).